 DUI Tests & Warrants in Illinois

 Over the recent St. Patricks’ Day holiday weekend, several area law enforcement agencies conducted specialized efforts to catch those who may have been driving under the influence of alcohol.
+The Police on Lake County, IL especially cracked down on Drunk driving in Waukegan during that weekend.
 It is common for police officers to make extended efforts to catch Illinois DUI offenders during certain events and holidays, including New Year’s Eve, the Super Bowl, Memorial Day, and at similar times.
 Obviously no one should get behind wheel when they are incapacitated by drugs or alcohol.
 But it is particularly important for local residents to understand when they may be under even tighter scrutiny by officers and what their rights are if pulled over on suspicion of a DUI.

 For example, last week the Daily Herald reported on one community’s “No Refusal” St. Patrick’s Day Weekend put on by a local state’s attorney’s office and a few law enforcement agencies in Illinois.
 Essentially, the joint effort was a means by which search warrants could be obtained quickly for those pulled over on suspicion of driving under the influence.
 In total, only two DUI arrests were made and no actual warrants were issued.